Pylons/pyramid_handlers/docs/zcml.rst

 ``factory``
-  The :term:`dotted Python name` to a function that will generate a :app:`Pyramid` context object when the associated route matches. e.g. ``mypackage.resources.MyResource``.
+  The :term:`dotted Python name` to a function that will generate a Pyramid context object when the associated route matches. e.g. ``mypackage.resources.MyResource``.
 If this argument is not specified, a default root factory will be used.